cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 1. Open your solution URL.
   ![image alt text](exampleapp_5.png)

-2. Sign up for an account on your new example app. <div style="background-color: #00BCD6; display: inline-block;">NOTE: You will not be able to login with your Exosite Murano credentials.</div> This is a totally separate application that you just deployed on the Murano platform, with a separate user database.
+2. Sign up for an account on your new example app. <div style="background-color: #00BCD6; display: inline-block;">**NOTE:** You will not be able to login with your Exosite Murano credentials.</div> This is a totally separate application that you just deployed on the Murano platform, with a separate user database.

   If you used the Home Automation Example, it should look like this:
   ![image alt text](exampleapp_6.png)

 3. After signing up, click on the email verification link, then log in.

 4. In the new web app, add a lightbulb using the identity of the device you added earlier (e.g., if you <a href="../../products/pythonsim/" target="_blank">simulated a device using a Python script</a>, your device identity would most likely be "000001").
-Click *ADD*.
+Click "ADD."

   **NOTE:** If you have not added a device yet, it will throw an error.